-Till recently, I used to think that volunteers were a tribe that felt more, gave more, engaged more and hence received more in life.
+Till recently, I used to think that volunteers were a tribe that gave more, engaged more and hence received more in life.
 I thought they were special, that it took a deserving NGO, a cause and a relatively structured and protective environment to curate a volunteer experience and then nurture it to factor an impact.

 But, now after almost six years of being an observer in this compassionate world, just listening to all the wonderful volunteers I meet and having the privilege of being a citizen of a city that has “giving” embedded in the very fabric of it’s being, I have changed my mind.

-This is when volunteering knows no boundaries of caste, creed or in today’s context.
-What you eat!
+This is when volunteering knows no boundaries of caste, creed or in today’s context. what you eat!
 What matters is that YOU CARE!
 You could be a student, a housewife, a professional, a senior corporate or even a retired elder.
-If you have the passion and able hands to engage, then volunteering is your business as much as anyone else’s.
+If you have the passion and have able hands to engage, then volunteering is your business as much as anyone else’s.

 I conclude by sharing a term I have borrowed from Google and believe in… “VOLUNESIA – the moment when you forget that you are volunteering to help change lives because it’s changing yours.”